bosoninfo/Resource_AI-Prolog-Essential/Chapter02/README.md

 - A constant is a fixed value that does not change during the execution of a program.
 - In Prolog, constants can be represented by integers, floating-point numbers, a sequence of symbols, a string, a list or a structure.
 - A constant may/ may not have an identifier.
 The identifier of a constant may contain letters, digits. underscores and should <ins>start with a lower-case letter</ins>.
-- a12_3, xY, 50, 3.1415926, samantha, jack are <u>constants</u>.
+- a12_3, xY, 50, 3.1415926, samantha, jack are <ins>constants</ins>.
-- _a, Mary, _50 are <u>not constants</u>.
+- _a, Mary, _50 are <ins>not constants</ins>.

 **Variables**:
 - A variable is a placeholder that can be assigned a value during the execution of a program.
 - In Prolog, variables are represented by strings that begin with an uppercase letter or an underscore.
 - A variable always has an identifier.
-- _X, Mary, Z100 are <u>valid variable identifiers/names</u>.
+- _X, Mary, Z100 are <ins>valid variable identifiers/names</ins>.
-- x, 10XY, ??? are <u>invalid variable names</u>.
+- x, 10XY, ??? are <ins>invalid variable names</ins>.

 **Terms**:
-- A term is a basic unit of Prolog that can be composed of <u>constants, variables, or other terms</u>.
+- A term is a basic unit of Prolog that can be composed of <ins>constants, variables, or other terms</ins>.
 - Terms can be used to represent logical expressions and are often used as arguments in predicates.

 **Predicates**:
 - A predicate is a logical statement that takes one or more arguments and returns a Boolean value (true or false) depending on whether the statement is true or false.
 - Predicates are defined using a name and a set of arguments, and they can be used to represent rules or relationships between objects.
-- In Prolog, the identifier of a predicate may contain <u>letters, digits, underscores and should start with a lower-case letter</u?.
+- In Prolog, the identifier of a predicate may contain <ins>letters, digits, underscores and should start with a lower-case letter</ins>.
-- greater_than, positive, parent are <u>valid predicate names</u>.
+- greater_than, positive, parent are <ins>valid predicate names</ins>.
 Can also be written as greater_than/2, positive/1 and parent/2 to indicate the number of paramenters or arguments each predicate takes.
-- _greater_than, ?positive, Parent are <u>invalid predicate names</u>.
+- _greater_than, ?positive, Parent are <ins>invalid predicate names</ins>.

 **Atoms**:
 - An atom is a symbolic name that represents a constant or a predicate.
 Atoms are used to represent identifiers, keywords, and other symbolic names in Prolog programs.